wqweto/VbRtcc/README.md

 ### Allowed syntax

  - All local variables are `signed int`, including pointers.
- - Array indexing is not supported.
-Cannot declare local arrays too.
+ - Array indexing is not supported but global and local arrays declaration is possible.
  - Three types of dereferencing are allowed - `*(char *)p` for byte, `*(short *)p` for 16-bit word and `*(int *)p` for 32-bit dword.
  - Pointer arithmetic uses byte offset, e.g. use `*(int *)(p + 4)` to get second dword.
  - Shifts are signed e.g. `i = i >> 8` extends the sign bit.